librewolf-community/LibreWolf/README.md

 ## Installation Instructions

 **Notice:** in the current state of the project LibreWolf is a set of configuration files for Firefox (awaiting a correct build of the project), therefore if you already have a Firefox profile, that profile will be used and temporary files will be removed (cookies and current session), make sure to backup your current Firefox's profile before using LibreWolf.
-Using LibreWolf simultaneously with Firefox is possible through a different profile you can follow [this wiki](https://www.ghacks.net/2008/05/29/run-multiple-firefox-profiles-simultaneously/) to do so. **[Future](https://github.com/LibreWolf-Browser/LibreWolf/issues/55) LibreWolf version** will be independent from Firefox and therefore will solve this issue.
+Using LibreWolf simultaneously with Firefox is possible through a different profile you can follow [this wiki](https://www.ghacks.net/2008/05/29/run-multiple-firefox-profiles-simultaneously/) to do so.

 ### Windows

 - Download and install the last version of Firefox [x32 release](https://download-installer.cdn.mozilla.net/pub/firefox/releases/64.0/win32/en-US/Firefox%20Setup%2064.0.exe) or [x64 release](https://download-installer.cdn.mozilla.net/pub/firefox/releases/64.0/win64/en-US/Firefox%20Setup%2064.0.exe)
-- Download [LibreWolf](https://github.com/LibreWolf-Browser/LibreWolf/releases/download/LibreWolf-v2.1-v64.0.0/LibreWolf-2.1-Firefox-Windows-64.0.0.zip) zip file and extract it
+- Download LibreWolf zip file and extract it
 - Locate Firefox's installation directory (where the firefox.exe is located) `C:\Program Files\Mozilla Firefox\` or `C:\Program Files (x86)\Mozilla Firefox\` or `Tor-Install-Directory\Browser\`
 - Copy the extracted LibreWolf files to the install directory

 ### Linux

 - Download and extract the last version of Firefox [x32 release](https://download-installer.cdn.mozilla.net/pub/firefox/releases/64.0/linux-i686/en-US/firefox-64.0.tar.bz2) or [x64 release](https://download-installer.cdn.mozilla.net/pub/firefox/releases/64.0/linux-x86_64/en-US/firefox-64.0.tar.bz2)
-- Download [LibreWolf](https://github.com/LibreWolf-Browser/LibreWolf/releases/download/LibreWolf-v2.1-v64.0.0/LibreWolf-2.1-Firefox-Linux-64.0.0.zip) zip file and extract it
+- Download the LibreWolf zip file and extract it
 - Copy the extracted LibreWolf files to the newly downloaded `firefox` directory
 - You can use directly LibreWolf by running 'firefox/firefox'
 - You can as well create a shortcut to 'firefox/firefox' to open LibreWolf easily.